wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

    Then swap the staging deployment slot with the production slot.

+   * Settings swapped: General settings, handler mappings, monitoring, diagnostics, WebJobs.
+   * Setting that are configurable (either swappped or not swapped): App setting and connection strings.
+   * Setting that are NOT swapped: publishing endpoints, custom domain names, SSL certs and bindings, scale settings, WebJob schedulers.
+   <br /><br />

    The Azure portal provides out-of-the-box continuous integration and deployment with Azure DevOps, GitHub, Bitbucket, FTP, or a local Git repository on your development machine.

    Connect your web app with any of the above sources and App Service will do the rest for you by automatically syncing your code and any future changes on the code into the web app.

    In the Azure portal, create a Web App resource.
 This allocates a set of hosting resources in App Service, which hosts a web-based application written in ASP.NET Core, Node.js, Java, Python.

+   PROTIP: Canary deployments need a different technology.

 1. An App Service plan is a set of virtual server resources that run App Service apps.